-The gallery specialises in exceptional Modern and Contemporary British and International works of art.
-We also represent a select stable of contemporary artists and artist’s estates, represented in private and public collections in the UK and internationally.
+The gallery specialises in Modern and Contemporary British and International works of art.
+We also represent a select stable of contemporary artists and artists’ estates.

-With a discerning curatorial vision, the gallery has established a reputation for authoritative exhibitions and publications under the gallery's imprint, Piano Nobile Publications.
-The gallery holds around six carefully curated exhibitions annually across both gallery spaces in Holland Park and Kings Cross, and participates in many art fairs throughout the year.
+With a discerning and individual vision, the gallery mounts pioneering exhibitions based upon academic research and produces authoritative publications under the gallery's imprint, Piano Nobile Publications.
+The gallery holds around six exhibitions annually across both gallery spaces in Holland Park and King’s Cross, and participates in many art fairs throughout the year.